en

 Set up

-1. Find the tenant and site name of the SharePoint you want to sync with DSS.
+1. Find the tenant and site name of the SharePoint you want to sync with Dataiku.

 Microsoft SharePoint screenshot showing the tenant and site name in the URL